-The UCL Academy has a particular expertise in the teaching of the visual arts and we are pleased to announce that from September 2020, 18 Foundation (Year 7) places will be allocated to students who are able to demonstrate an aptitude in this area.
+The UCL Academy has particular expertise in the teaching of the visual arts and we are pleased to announce that from September 2021, 18 Foundation (Year 7) places will be allocated to students who are able to demonstrate an aptitude in this area.

 The UCL Academy Art Department